ssh-mitm/ssh-mitm/doc/get_started/index.rst

 :fas:`rocket` Get Started
 =========================

-SSH-MITM acts as a transparent proxy between an SSH client and its server.
+SSH-MITM acts as a proxy between an SSH client and its server.
-Placed on the network path, it terminates both connections and forwards all traffic — giving the auditor full visibility while the session continues normally from the user's perspective.
+Placed on the network path, it terminates both connections independently and forwards all traffic — giving the auditor full visibility while the session continues normally from the user's perspective.

 .. image:: ../_static/ssh-mitm-setup.svg
     :class: dark-light